-With a membership of 250 members from the Washington, D.C. region, the FAR MD & DC Club gathers several times a year in Chevy Chase, Md., bringing together foreign affairs colleagues for fellowship, a glass of wine, a fine lunch and an informed discussion of a current foreign policy issue led by an expert in the field.
+With a membership of 250 members from the Washington, D.C. region, the FAR MD & DC Club gathers several times a year bringing together foreign affairs colleagues for fellowship, a glass of wine, a fine lunch and an informed discussion of a current foreign policy issue led by an expert in the field.
 Our goal is to foster friendship, knowledge, and support for American diplomacy.